-Describe the implications of the proposal for future developments in the social and cultural area of influence including constraints on surrounding land uses.
+Discuss the potential harm on the amenity of adjacent areas used for cropping, grazing, forestry, recreation, industry, education, aesthetics, or scientific or residential purposes.
+Describe the implications of the proposal for future developments in the local area including constraints on surrounding land uses.